MichaelChirico/potools/README.md

 ## Installation

-`potools` is not yet available on CRAN.
-Your early feedback is welcome!
+`potools` is on CRAN as of v0.2.0.

-For now, please install from GitHub; the easiest way to do so:
+You can also install the latest development version from GitHub.
+The easiest way to do so:

 ```r
 # install.packages("remotes")